Non-reductive geometric invariant theory and hyperbolicity: Reducing hyperbolicity to intersection theory

-The following classical theorem connects global invariant jet differentials to the GGL conjecture. \begin{theorem}[(Fundamental vanishing theorem, Green--Griffiths \cite{gg}, Demailly \cite{dem}, Siu \cite{siu1})] Let $N$ be the integer defined in \eqref{defN}.
+The following classical theorem connects global invariant jet differentials to the GGL conjecture. \begin{theorem}[Fundamental vanishing theorem, Green--Griffiths \cite{gg}, Demailly \cite{dem}, Siu \cite{siu1}] Let $N$ be the integer defined as in Remarks \ref{lineN} and \ref{lineNX}.
 Assume that there exist integers $k,m>0$ and ample line bundle $A\to X$ such that there are nonzero global sections

 Let $\s_1,\ldots ,\s_\ell$ be arbitrary nonzero sections and let $Z\subseteq J_kX$ be the base locus of these sections.
 Then every entire holomorphic curve $f:\CC \to X$ necessarily satisfies $f_{[k]}(\CC)\subseteq Z$.
 In other words, for every global $\Diff_k(1)$-(semi)invariant differential equation $P$ vanishing on an ample divisor, every entire holomorphic curve $f$ must satisfy the algebraic differential equation $P(f'(t),\ldots, f^{(k)}(t))\equiv 0$. \end{theorem}